shortcircuitaudio/loopy-docs/howto.md

 - **you should now be able to power up your project**, and check the activation of the all the relays, as well that all the voltages are correct (especially in and out of the voltage regulator)

+I have uploaded a [small video on YouTube](https://www.youtube.com/watch?v=tt-ZAocfp6Q) that shows how the board should look like at this stage.

 ## Step 3: Finish it up & LED installation

 If you got at this stage of the build, you are ready for the tricky part: the installation of the LED.